aih-2012/EV-Range-Prediction/README.md

-# EV Range Predictor 🚗🔋
+# EV Range Prediction Model 🚗🔋

 A machine learning project that predicts the driving range of electric vehicles (EVs) based on various input features such as battery capacity, motor power, vehicle weight, and efficiency parameters.